C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ### Desktop only:
 * Boxes are displayed side by side in a row
-* Feedback animation occurs when user hovers over each box.
+* Feedback occurs when user hovers over each box.

-### Mobile only:
+### Mobile and tablet only:
-* Boxes are displayed stacked in a column
+* Boxes are displayed stacked in a column on all mobiles; some tablets will have them side by side.

 ---
 # Classes page: